-MARCH 29, 1997 (1) (IN THOUSANDS EXCEPT PER SHARE DATA) Short-term debt: Current maturities of long-term debt . \$ 13,170 Long-term debt: Total long-term debt Redeemable Class B Common Stock Stockholders' equity(2)(3): Preferred Stock, \$0.01 par value; 1,000,000 shares authorized; 0, 0, and 0 shares issued and outstanding, respectively .
-0 Class A Common Stock, \$0.01 par value; 265,000,000 shares authorized; and 25,786,779 shares issued and outstanding Class B Common Stock, \$0.01 par value; 135,000,000 shares authorized; 109,043,762 shares issued .
-258 and outstanding (including 2,460,400 redeemable shares) Additional paid in capital Retained earnings Cumulative translation adjustment Unearned compensation .
-457,679 .
-413,178 .
-(6,571) Total stockholders' equity .
-865,136 Total capitalization \$ 1,390,890
+MARCH 29, 1997 (1) (IN THOUSANDS EXCEPT PER SHARE DATA) Short-term debt: Current maturities of long-term debt \$ 13,170 Long-term debt: Total long-term debt Redeemable Class B Common Stock Stockholders' equity(2)(3): Preferred Stock, \$0.01 par value; 1,000,000 shares authorized; 0, 0, and 0 shares issued and outstanding, respectively 0 shares authorized; and 25,786,779 shares issued and outstanding 258 redeemable shares) Additional paid in capital Retained earnings Cumulative translation adjustment Unearned compensation 457,679 413,178 (6,571) Total stockholders' equity 865,136 Total capitalization \$ 1,390,890 =======

-- (1) Does not reflect the issuance of any shares of Class A Common Stock pursuant to the exercise of Options, as offered by the Company hereby.
-If all 1,270,327 shares of Class A Common Stock being offered hereby were purchased, the Company would receive net proceeds of approximately \$1.8 million.
+- ----- - (1) Does not reflect the issuance of any shares of Class A Common Stock pursuant to the exercise of Options, as offered by the Company hereby.
+If all 1,378,369 shares of Class A Common Stock being offered hereby were purchased, the Company would receive net proceeds of approximately \$2.0 million.
 See "Use of Proceeds" and "Management's Discussion and Analysis of Financial Condition and Results of Operations--Overview."
 In addition, does not reflect the conversion into Class A Common Stock (from Class B Common Stock) of any shares sold by the Thrift Plans hereby. - (2) Each share of Class B Common Stock is convertible, at any time at the option of the holder, into one share of Class A Common Stock.
 In addition, the Class B Common Stock will be automatically converted into Class A Common Stock upon the occurrence of certain events.
 See "Description of Capital Stock." - (3) Excludes approximately 19,000,000 shares of Common Stock issuable in connection with outstanding stock options (including the Options).
 See "Management--1996 Plan" and "--Rollover Plan; Incentive Stock Units."